Generalization of spectral bulk-boundary correspondence: Introduction

 \section{Introduction}

 Bulk--boundary correspondence (BBC) plays an important role in topological systems in which the physical quantities defined in the bulk and at the edge are connected.
 This relation is useful because the physics at the surface can be determined from the bulk, which is theoretically easier to handle.
 In topological materials, the number of zero-energy states appearing on the surface is predicted by an integer topological number, such as a Chern number or winding number defined in the bulk~\cite{PhysRevLett.49.405,KOHMOTO1985343,PhysRevLett.89.077002,RevModPhys.82.3045,PhysRevB.83.224511,RevModPhys.83.1057,RevModPhys.88.035005}.
 The topological number is immune to a perturbation that does not break the symmetry of a Hamiltonian, and its value can be changed only through a topological quantum phase transition.
 In addition, the BBC is known in the physics of electric polarization: the amount of accumulated charge is predicted by a geometric Berry phase defined in the bulk~\cite{PhysRevB.47.1651,PhysRevB.48.4442,RevModPhys.66.899}.
-In contrast to the topological number, the electric polarization changes its value by perturbation, but the BBC still holds.
+In contrast to the topological number, if there is no special symmetry, the electric polarization changes its value by perturbation, but the BBC still holds.
+For example, as discussed in Sec.~\ref{sec:SSH}, the Su-Schrieffer-Heeger model~\cite{PhysRevLett.42.1698,PhysRevB.22.2099} is characterized by the Berry phase defined in bulk which represents the polarization.
+The Berry phase is quantized as far as the chemical potential is zero due to the chiral symmetry.
+On the other hand, for the non-zero value of the chemical potential, the Berry phase is not quantized, but it still predicts the accumulated charge at the surface.

 In chiral symmetric systems, where the Hamiltonian $H$ anticommutes with a chiral operator $\Gamma$, as $H\Gamma+\Gamma H=0$, a topological number called a winding number $W$ can be defined.
 It is related to the number of edge modes.
 In our previous paper~\cite{PhysRevB.99.184512}, we reported that the BBC for chiral symmetric systems can be extended to a nonzero frequency $\omega$, where the complex number of $W(\omega)$ is identical to a spectral function (i.e., Green's function) integrated over the edge region.
 We refer to this relation as a spectral bulk--boundary correspondence (SBBC).
 The SBBC was proved by Daido and Yanase~\cite{PhysRevB.100.174512}, by utilizing an analogy to the concept of electric polarization.
 We also indicated that, for superconductors with chiral symmetry, an odd-frequency Cooper pair~\cite{doi:10.1143/jpsj.81.011013,RevModPhys.91.045005,Cayao2020}, which is characterized by a pair amplitude with an odd function in time or frequency, is induced at the surface and is related to the Green's functions defined in the bulk.
 The SBBC has been demonstrated for mean-field systems, which are described as one-body Hamiltonians without retardation effects included in the self-energies.
 Moreover, the impurity effect in the bulk has not been considered; however, it needs to be considered when comparing the results with those of real materials in which disorders are always present.